bajamircea/bajamircea.github.io/_posts/2019-09-14-remove-folder-part-2-enumerate.markdown

   `FindClose`.
 This frees the memory used to store how far the iteration progressed.

+This is actually a bit more complicated as the design of [directory_iterator is flawed][begin] the terminology uses the `iterator` word to mean both a range/enumerator and an actual iterator and results in the need to store the `HANDLE` in a heap allocated, reference counted structure.

 First of all an error handling digression.
 The underlying Windows functions, `FindFirstFileExW` and `FindNextFileW`, can fail.
 That leads to two variations